latam-polmeth/Meeting2023/README.md

 All talks, posters and sessions will be held in English.
 Attendees will have the option to participate virtually or in person.

-## Logistics, Local Transportation and Lodging
+## Logistics, Local Transportation and Lodging, and Other Information

 ### Information about visas: